-Choosing the right proxies for the job
+Choosing the right proxies for web scraping projects

 There are two main types of proxies: data center proxies and residential proxies.
 There is a lot of misconception going around that “residential proxies” are the best as it provides ultimate anonymity.
 All proxies provide anonymity online.
-What sort of proxies you need to buy depends solely on what scraping job you will be doing.
+What sort of proxies you need to buy depends solely on what web scraping project you will be doing.

-If you need proxies for, let’s say, market research – data center proxies will be more than enough for you.
+If you need proxies for, let’s say, a web scraping project like market research – data center proxies will be more than enough for you.
 These proxies are fast, stable, and most of all – a lot cheaper than residential proxies.
 However, if you want to scrape more challenging targets, let’s say for sales intelligence – residential proxies will be a better choice, as most websites are aware of such data gathering projects and getting blocked on such websites is a lot easier.
 With residential proxies, however, it will be harder to get blocked, due to their nature of looking like real IPs.

 To make things a little clearer, here’s a table of possible use-cases and best proxy solutions for each business case:

 We have gone over how to use proxies for business in one of our articles already, but we left out three other use-cases, however.
 These include the earlier-mentioned projects based on web scraping like sales intelligence, SEO monitoring, and product page intelligence.
 Why so?
 Well, even though you can use proxies for these particular use-cases, you will find yourself struggling with one of the most common bottlenecks found in web scraping.
 Luckily for you – we do have a solution for this.